Customer Support Page, where you will find answers to your Safari Questions

 - WiFi Internet Access: Most Lodges only provide a WiFi Internet Connection in the main lodge.
 We offer you a MiFi Router that gives you and your party access to the internet in your cottage or room, depending on nearby transmission towers.
 Read Staying in Touch with Home.

-- Spanish, French, Italian, German, Russian, Mandarin, Arabic Speaking Driver-Guides: Sign-Language interpreters are also available at an extra cost.
+- Spanish, French, Italian, German, Russian, Mandarin, and Arabic-speaking Driver Guides: Sign-language interpreters are also available at an extra cost.

 - Your Dietary Needs can be met: Notify us if you are a vegan, vegetarian, or need a gluten-free diet.
 Halala dietary requirements can be completed in most instances.
 Strictly kosher nutritional requirements cannot be met on Safari.
 The Abayudaya- Ugandan Jews by choice Synagogues can be consulted for strict kosher meals in Kampala and at their Guesthouse near Mbale in Eastern Uganda.

-- Religious Observances: Catholic, Anglican, Born-Again (evangelical), and Pentecostal Sunday services can be incorporated into a Safari, as can be Friday Prayer services for Muslims.
+- Religious Observances: Catholic, Anglican, Born-Again (evangelical), and Pentecostal Sunday services can be incorporated into a Safari, such as Friday prayer services for Muslims.
 Shabbat Services for Jews can be included in a Safari in the Kampala area, where several synagogues are near Mbale in eastern Uganda.

 - AMREF-Flying Doctors Air-Medivac Insurance coverage: Our clients have covered the case with us with an infrequent need for medical evacuation to a hospital that meets international standards.